tomazf8/invariant-well/README.md

 \## Additional remarks

 * in order PROMPT to be universal and functional as non-linear it had to be tested and adjusted to universal language that all LLMs accept
+* Open Sourced LLMs in general are more open to that kind of research.
+Closed Sourced many times (ChatGPT, Grok) impose to that kind of exploration their own rigid rules, so they can not switch to non-linear logic or need additional set of instructions

 \## PROMPTS for further research and exploration after the Universal PROMPT use
 * What you can tell about invariant created during promp execution?
 How strong is it?